shenqjye93/fitness-tracker/README.md

 - [ ] Put in excalidraw planning

 **Development Process:** The development process was an interesting one, being able to implement code was both scary and exciting at the same time.
+It was done is several phases:

 _Phase 1: Creating a Barebone HTTP server_